subfuzion/voting-demo/scripts/python/README.md

-# Creating an Autopilot cluster with Python
+# Creating a GKE Autopilot cluster with Python

 Use Python 3.6 or later.